So here comes my guide to Siem Reap – beyond Angkor Wat. A place that at first made me feel bad. And ignorant.

 But yes, here we have reason #1 why Angkor didn’t take me by storm and brought me to tears.

 Reason #2 are the masses of people.
-At least the so-called short circuit, that everybody visits since it includes the famous Angkor Wat, is packed.
+Especially the short circuit that includes the famous Angkor Wat is packed with people.

 I mean, you are basically climbing very dusty rocks in hellish heat.